-E-filing simple federal returns is free with TaxHawk.
+E-filing simple federal returns are free with TaxHawk.
 To file state income tax returns, they charge a nominal fee of $12.95.
 However, if your income is less than $20,000, the state income tax return becomes free.
 What's cool about TaxHawk is that they offer professional virtual assistance from a CPA for only $25.

 A more expensive option is LibertyTax.
 They charge $45 for all 3 package options, which should cover all your possible needs.
 You'll also get multi-channel support: chat, email, social, and in-person at 3000+ locations.
 And they offer online tax school courses!

-This company has a unique way of filing taxes.
+Tax Back has a unique way of filing taxes.
 They don't state tax preparation prices, they prepare a price when your forms are complete.
 From what I know, a TaxBack agent assists you during the filing process.
 This may or may not be suitable for you.
 I recommend TaxBack for anyone new to taxes and who could use some help.

+Another more expensive option is ESmartTax.
+These guys offer one price for 3 different packages, similar to LibertyTax.
+Recommended for anyone filing simple taxes.
 What I like about this company is that they guarantee that if there is an error in the preparation of your return that results in penalties and interest, they will reimburse you for the associated penalty and interest initially assessed.